 Possibly Effective for

-Although small amounts of senna cross into breast milk, it doesn't seem to be a problem for nursing babies.
-As long as the mother uses senna in recommended amounts, senna does not cause changes in the frequency or consistency of babies' stools.
+Breast-feeding: Senna is possibly safe when taken by mouth during breast-feeding for up to 1 week.
+Small amounts of senna cross into breast milk, but it doesn't seem to be a problem for nursing babies.
+As long as senna is used in recommended amounts, it doesn't cause changes in the babies' stools.

-Gastrointestinal (GI) conditions: Senna should not be used by people with abdominal pain (either diagnosed or undiagnosed), intestinal blockage, Crohn's disease, ulcerative colitis, appendicitis, stomach inflammation, anal prolapse, or hemorrhoids.
+Gastrointestinal (GI) conditions: Senna should not be used by people with stomach pain, intestinal blockage, inflammatory bowel disease, diarrhea, appendicitis, stomach inflammation, or hemorrhoids.

 Be cautious with this combination